x811zou/QuickBEAST/README.md

 ```

 ### Acknowledgements:
-- Special thanks to William H. Majoros for their guidance and support.
+- Special thanks to William H. Majoros for his guidance and support.
 - Thanks to the Allen Lab for providing the resources and environment to develop QuickBEAST.